Classical Geometric Fluctuation Relations: Examples

-where we consider white noise such that $\langle \eta(t)\eta(t')\rangle = 2\gamma\beta^{-1}\delta(t - t')$, with $\beta = T^{-1}$; this LE represents the dynamics of a particle in contact with a reservoir at temperature $T$ subjected to a restoring force $-k\, x(t)$ and under the influence of a driving force $F(t) = F_{0}(1 - e^{-t/\tau})$ \cite{melo2024stochasticthermodynamicsfisherinformation, morgado2010exact}.
+where we consider white noise such that $\langle \eta(t)\eta(t')\rangle = 2\gamma\beta^{-1}\delta(t - t')$, with $\beta = T^{-1}$.
+This LE represents the dynamics of a particle in contact with a reservoir at temperature $T$ subjected to a restoring force $-k\, x(t)$ and under the influence of a driving force $F(t) = F_{0}(1 - e^{-t/\tau})$ \cite{melo2024stochasticthermodynamicsfisherinformation, morgado2010exact}.

-Via path integral methods~\cite{Wio_Path}, we calculate the conditional probability distribution for a Brownian particle to be in position $x(t)$ at time $t$ given it was localized in position $x(0)$ at time $t = 0$ \footnote{The complete expressions for the conditional probability distribution and the marginal probability distribution of $x_{t}$ are stated on the Supplemental Material of the manuscript}.
+Via path integral methods~\cite{Wio_Path}, we calculate the conditional probability distribution for a Brownian particle to be in position $x(t)$ at time $t$ given it was localized in position $x(0)$ at time $t = 0$ \footnote{The complete expressions for the conditional probability distribution and the marginal probability distribution of $x_{t}$ are stated on \ref{AppendixA}}.
 Then, by considering an initial equilibrium state and considering that the system subject to the adopted driving force is driven to equilibrium in the infinite time limit \cite{melo2024stochasticthermodynamicsfisherinformation}, we calculate the average represented in Eq.~(\ref{eq:av_heat_and_length}).
 It results in

 as expected.